Enquiry Now

 ICS Dubai is a firm operating in the UAE — a market where Arabic is not just a language preference but a cultural expectation.
 Every Arabic-speaking visitor arriving to explore their services was met with content in English only.

 The team had identified the gap.
 The challenge was finding a practical path to close it.
 A traditional agency build would have taken weeks and created ongoing overhead for every content update.
-A machine translation plugin would have deployed quickly — but without a quality review layer, which was a particular concern for an organisation whose work is centred on translation accuracy.
+A machine translation plugin would have deployed quickly — but without a quality review layer, which was a particular concern for an organization whose work is centered on translation accuracy.

 The Solution